awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string
 - *Default:* WARN

-If you there is an already existing service token deploy for the custom resource You can reuse it to reduce the number of resource created.
+If there is an already existing service token deployed for the custom resource you can reuse it to reduce the number of resource created.

 ---